Industrial Hygiene Program Accreditation and Assessment

 - Practice industrial hygiene and to initiate and develop leadership roles in business, industry and/or government.

-- Continue professional development and life-long learning.
+- Pursue professional development, certification, and life-long learning.

 - Interact in society and business in a professional, ethical manner to promote occupational and environmental health.